Find Affordable College Courses

 Bronx, NY

-Our analysis found Lehman College to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in New York.
-Located in the city of Bronx, Lehman is a public college with a large student population.
+Our 2023 rankings named Lehman College the most popular school in New York for communication sciences students working on their bachelor’s degree.
+Located in the large city of Bronx, Lehman is a public college with a fairly large student population.

 Of the 121 students majoring in communication sciences at Lehman, 13% are male and 87% are female.